Farallon Islands Restoration–How You Can Help

 Today, the invasive house mouse is the last invasive vertebrate remaining on the Farallones.
 Introduced by sailing vessels, likely in the 19th century, these mice exist on the islands in plague-like levels–at times reaching as many 1,270 mice per hectare, one of the highest observed densities in the world.
 The presence of invasive house mice is negatively impacting the Ashy Storm-petrel, other seabirds, Burrowing Owls, Farallon arboreal salamanders, Farallon camel crickets, and the islands’ vegetation.
 Threats to the rare and threatened Ashy Storm-petrel’s declining population are of particular concern.

 Thirteen years ago, the USFWS began a thorough review of available options to remove mice from the island.
-This spring, the Service published one of the most thorough and scientifically rigorous Environmental Impact Statements on record, extensively referencing original, peer-reviewed science by Point Blue.
+In the spring of 2019, the Service published one of the most thorough and scientifically rigorous Environmental Impact Statements on record, extensively referencing original, peer-reviewed science by Point Blue.
 The final product represents over a decade of careful study, with a final report of 322 pages supported by an appendix 577 pages long.
 Before publishing the final EIS document, USFWS reviewed each of the 553 public comments that were made on the draft EIS and addressed all substantive comments in its final report.

 Invasive rodent removals have been successfully completed on nearly 700 islands worldwide.
 Land managers have successfully eradicated house mice from more than 60 islands worldwide.
 Nearly all of these successful projects utilized techniques like those proposed for the South Farallon Islands house mouse eradication.